 We contribute to the Greminger framework by using equation (4) and the lookup table method to back out discovery and search reservation utilities from equation (6) directly.
-In contrast, in Greminger (2022) a reduced-form expression is specified for both the discovery and search reservation utilities, which are then estimated.
-This method is fast, but does not jointly and directly estimate search and discovery costs.
+In contrast, Greminger (2022) specifies an expression for both the discovery and search reservation utilities and then proceeds to estimate parameters of this expression.
+This method is fast, but does not jointly and directly estimate search and discovery costs (which are not needed in Greminger 2022).
 Also, in our empirical application, we allow consumers to discover products via multiple routes, rather than using only a single route.